gkerr01/frameworks_and_languages_module/technical_report.md

 Technical Report
 ================

-This report is a comprehensive review of the research we did on programming languages and frameworks.
+This report is a comprehensive review of the research I did on programming languages and frameworks.
 The main goal is to demonstrate a deep understanding of frameworks, including their fundamental principles, programming uses, and particular benefits for software testing.
 By analysing frameworks, explaining their functions and highlighting their importance in the field of software testing, we can demonstrate that these technological elements are essential to the process of developing software.

 Critique of Server/Client prototype
 ---------------------

 ### Overview of Client prototype
 The client prototype is a simple web client for the FreeCycle platform, enabling straightforward item creation, management, and listing, along with user authentication.
-It uses  JavaScript to manage functionalities such as parsing URL parameters for the API endpoints, handling item operations, and facilitating a user-friendly interface. it uses css for a simple and straightforward styling approach to maintain readability and ease of understanding.
+It uses JavaScript to manage functionalities such as parsing URL parameters for the API endpoints, handling item operations, and facilitating a user-friendly interface.
+It uses css for a simple and straightforward styling approach to maintain readability and ease of understanding.

 ### (duplicate IDs for HTML elements)